-We have identified two possible paths to achieve our science-based target: 1) purchasing 100% renewable electricity in all manufacturing facilities by 2028; or 2) purchasing 100% renewable electricity in U.S. manufacturing facilities by 2026, purchasing 100% renewable electricity in India manufacturing facilities by 2028, and improving energy usage per watt produced by 30% by 2028, relative to 2020.
+Plan for achieving target, and progress made to the end of the reporting year: We have identified two possible paths to achieve our science-based target: 1) purchasing 100% renewable electricity in all manufacturing facilities by 2028; or 2) purchasing 100% renewable electricity in U.S. manufacturing facilities by 2026, purchasing 100% renewable electricity in India manufacturing facilities by 2028, and improving energy usage per watt produced by 30% by 2028, relative to 2020.
 First Solar is committed to driving down our carbon footprint even as we continue to increase our manufacturing capacity and module throughput.
-While our production increased by 29% during 2021, our absolute scope 1 and 2 emissions only increased by 12% from 502,271 metric tons CO2-eq in the base year (2020) to 560,210 metric tons CO2-eq in 2021.
+While our production increased by over 49% by 2022 as compared to the base year (2020), our absolute scope 1 and 2 emissions only increased by 14% from 502,271 metric tons CO2-eq in the base year (2020) to 571,343 metric tons CO2-eq in 2022.
+Since 2020, we have approximately doubled our manufacturing capacity, resulting in an increase in our absolute GHG emissions.
+With the addition of new manufacturing plants in India and the United States, we expect our global manufacturing capacity to more than triple through 2026, compared to 2020.
+The products we manufacture directly contribute to climate mitigation and adaptation.
+Every year, First Solar products are displacing more than 10 times the amount of greenhouse gas emissions we emit through our global operations and supply chain.
+Nevertheless, we remain committed to reducing our operational impact.